Elizabeth Holmes: Connections

-Recognition
+Recognition and public image

 Before the collapse of Theranos, Holmes received widespread acclaim.
 In 2015, she was appointed a member of the Harvard Medical School Board of Fellows and was named one of Time magazine's "Time 100 most influential people".
 Holmes received the Under 30 Doers Award from Forbes and was ranked number 73 in its 2015 list of "the world's most powerful women".
 She was also named Woman of the Year by Glamour and received an Honorary Doctor of Humane Letters from Pepperdine University.

 Holmes was awarded the 2015 Horatio Alger Award of the Horatio Alger Association of Distinguished Americans, making her its youngest recipient in history.
 She previously had been named Fortune's Businessperson of the Year and had been listed in its 40 Under 40 feature.
-In 2015 she was a member of Bloomberg's 50 Most Influential.
+In 2015, she was a member of Bloomberg's 50 Most Influential.
+In the same year actor Jared Leto presented her with a Glamour Award and then-US President Barack Obama named her as Presidential Ambassador for Global Entrepreneurship.
 In 2016, Fortune named Holmes in its article on "The World's 19 Most Disappointing Leaders".

+Holmes was an admirer of Apple founder Steve Jobs, and deliberately copied his style, frequently dressing in a black turtleneck sweater, as Jobs did.
+Holmes said her mother dressed her in black turtlenecks when she was young and that she had worn the turtlenecks beginning around the age of eight, but she also claims that she started wearing black turtlenecks upon founding the company in 2003.
+An employee said she suggested Holmes copy Jobs's famous Issey Miyake turtleneck look in 2007.

+During most of her public appearances, she spoke in a deep baritone voice, although a former Theranos colleague later claimed he heard her speak in a voice stereotypical of a woman her age to welcome him when he was hired.
+Gardner of Stanford also denies that Holmes has a naturally deep voice.
+Her family, however, has maintained that her deep voice is authentic.
+In a 2023 New York Times interview, Holmes spoke in her natural, higher pitch voice, and confirmed that the low voice was an affectation.